dwas1776/myweb/README.md

 # myweb

+## Milestones
 20171002  Sr.  created release tag v0.1-alpha to caputure the original vendor
                code.
 This is before any changes were made.

+## General Info

+The hexa-personal-resume-cv-portfolio-html-emplate directory contains the complete download from the vendor.

+The my_images directory contains the photos I would like to include in the website.

+Developer coding time should not exceed two hours Developer hand-off to Ops should not exceed two hours

 ## Project Objectives